Unity-Technologies/com.unity.multiplayer.docs/docs/api/introduction.md

 title: API Overview
 ---

-The MLAPI API reference provides information for availble classes, methods, delegates, and more for the `com.unity.multiplayer.mlapi` package.
+The Netcode for GameObjects (Netcode) API reference provides information for availble classes, methods, delegates, and more for the `com.unity.multiplayer.mlapi` package.

 :::unity Content Licenses
-All MLAPI code and documentation is covered by MIT license.
+All Netcode code and documentation is covered by MIT license.
 See [Licenses](/reference/license) for more information.
 :::

 :::note